pawangeek/My-Automations/README.md

 Just need to define two points over same screen and you get your screenshot.

-* Press F4 on any screenn
+* Press F4 on any screen
 * Press two mouse clicks and over that screen
 * Either shut program manually or remove that while loop in main

+### AutoSeacrcher

+Just need to define image points and you will get same query searched

+* Press F2 on any screen
+* Press two mouse clicks over any text